How to Buy a Domain Name: A Simple Guide to Get You Started

 Domain Name Pricing Table

 At Hostinger, we offer over 100 unique TLDs and that number is constantly growing.
-The prices displayed are for 12 months and they start as low as 99 cents for the first year.
+The prices displayed are for 12 months and they start as low as 99 cent domain for the first year.

 Most popular domain list: